 “Been taking Superbeets for 3 months.
 It gives me energy, without the side effects and the taste is not bad,” commented a customer.

 We’ve done the research and found that if something is concerning to customers, like side effects, the chances of long-term success are limited.
 If SuperBeets does cause adverse reactions, this could kill the deal.

 The Science – “Any Evidence of Weight-Loss?”

 There is quite a bit of clinical research supporting beet juice and extract intake in humans.
 (This is not to say there’s the same amount on Superbeets) Benefits may include fighting cancer improved muscle contraction, improved endurance, lower blood pressure and improved brain health.
-However, not a single study we located mentioned anything about weight-loss, appetite or metabolism.
+However, similar to Vital Reds, not a single study we located mentioned anything about weight-loss, appetite or metabolism.
 Here at DietSpotlight, we want to see solid science backing a supplement.
 If there’s none, we tend to raise the red flag.
-Also: read our Leptigen Weight-Loss Kit review »
+Also: read our Dietspotlight Burn Weight-Loss Kit review »

 The Bottom Line – Does SuperBeets Work?

 Are you heading out for a tub of SuperBeets?
 Well, we like that we found some favorable customer comments and that it uses natural ingredients, but we’re skeptical about it because there’s just no research to support a connection to weight-loss.
 We’re also hesitant because of reports of side effects and the high price.

 If you’re looking for an energy boost or weight-loss support, we suggest a formula with clinically-tested ingredients, dieters sharing real results and a price that customers can afford.